Thuotracy/digital-clock/README.md

-# digital-clock
+# DIGITAL CLOCK
-This is a clock
+This is a clock that displays the current time.

-# TIP CALCULATOR
 ## Technologies Used
 * HTML
 * CSS